Santi Giovanni e Paolo al Celio

 The Basilica of Saints John and Paul on the Caelian Hill (Italian: Basilica dei Santi Giovanni e Paolo al Celio) is an ancient basilica church in Rome, located on the Caelian Hill.
 It was originally built in 398.

 It is home to the Passionists and is the burial place of St. Paul of the Cross.
 Additionally, it is the station church of the first Friday in Lent.

 History

-The church was built in 398, by senator Pammachius, over the home of two Roman soldiers, John and Paul, martyred under the emperor Julian in 362.
+The church was built in 398, by senator Pammachius, over the home of two Roman soldiers, John and Paul, martyred under Emperor Julian in 362.
 The church was thus called the Titulus Pammachii and is recorded as such in the acts of the synod held by Pope Symmachus in 499.

 The church was damaged during the sack by Alaric I (410) and because of an earthquake (442), restored by Pope Paschal I (824), sacked again by the Normans (1084), and again restored, with the addition of a monastery and a bell tower around 1099.